Ashland Creamery records / MSS-012 / .2 linear ft.

-Netboy was a natural resources writer and salmon authority.
+Anthony Netboy was a natural resources writer and salmon authority.
 The collection includes his book manuscripts, articles, research notes, correspondence, and other papers, as well as a bibliography of his works compiled by Netboy and SOU librarian Harold Otness.
-Finding Aid (MSWord).
+Netboy Collection Finding Aid (MSWord).

 Helen Redbird Smith Collection / MSS-001 / 12 linear ft.

-Rogue River National Forest Historical Records Collection / MSS-019 / 4.5 linear ft.
+Rogue River National Forest Historical records / MSS-019 / 4.5 linear ft.

 Records from 1984-2002 relating to the Ashland chapter of the National Organization for Women and the Rogue Valley Women’s History Project.
 The files record meetings, officers and members, fundraising activities, and annual Women’s History Month programs.
 Ashland chapter of the National Organization for Women records.